-Originally from New Zealand, Hamish Smith is an award-winning bassist, composer, and educator.
+Award-winning New Zealand Jazz artist, Hamish Smith, flows with rhythmic inventiveness and a unique groove-centric approach.
 He has been described by NEA Jazz Master, Todd Barkan, as “a modern marvel - one of the great young bassists in the world”.
 Currently living in New York, Hamish has quickly become a highly sought-after musician.
-His career highlights include tours, performances, and/or recordings with artists such as Paquito D’Rivera, Dayna Stephens, Manuel Valera, Michael Rodriguez, Benito González, Elio Villafranca, Diego Urcola and the Vanguard Jazz Orchestra.
-Hamish is also a founding member of the collaborative group, Immigrantet, along with Nicola Caminiti, Juan Diego Villalobos and Tim Angulo.
+His career highlights include tours, performances, and/or recordings with artists such as Paquito D’Rivera, Miguel Zenon, Dayna Stephens, Manuel Valera, Yosvany Terry, Benito González, Michael Rodriguez, Elio Villafranca, Diego Urcola and the Vanguard Jazz Orchestra.
+Hamish is also a founding member of the collaborative group, Immigrantet, along with Nicola Caminiti and Juan Diego Villalobos.

 After having been an influential member of the New Zealand music scene, Smith received a full scholarship to attend the Manhattan School of Music, which led to his move to New York City in 2018.
 After his freshman year of college, he was recruited to play in the quintet of NEA Jazz Master and Grammy Award-winning artist, Paquito D’Rivera.
-Hamish is now currently in his final semester of studies while continuing to play with many groups throughout the United States and internationally.
-Hamish has also been mentored by some of the world’s greatest jazz musicians, including Jay Anderson, Buster Williams, Donny McCaslin, Miguel Zenon and Mike Moreno.
+Having now graduated from Manhattan School of Music, Hamish continues to play and record with many groups throughout the United States and internationally.
+Hamish has also been mentored by some of the world’s greatest jazz musicians, including Jay Anderson, Buster Williams, Donny McCaslin and Mike Moreno.

 Born in Christchurch, New Zealand, Smith grew up with a strong passion and dedication for music, learning several instruments before finding the bass at age eleven.
 He became proficient in various genres while growing up in New Zealand, which has led to him being a highly versatile musician now.
 During his formative years, he won several awards at competitions and festivals.
 Such accolades include winning the New Zealand Improvisation Contest for three consecutive years (2014-2016), the Best Bassist and Best Overall Musician awards at The National Youth Jazz Competition, New Zealand School of Music Jazz Project and Ara JazzQuest while still in high school.